mygithub07/webdriverio-mocha-chai/README.md

-- This is an example (setup was on mac) to show browser automation with webdriverio using mocha framework and chai assertions (BDD style).
-I've build it so it uses page objects.
+- This is an example (setup was on mac) to show browser automation with webdriverio using mocha framework, chai for assertions (BDD style), Jenkins for CI and allure for reporting.
+I've build it so it uses page objects (in webdriverio-mocha-chai/test/specs/page-objects/)
 - Make sure webdriverio,wdio-mocha-framewok, chai, grunt-webdriver  and wdio-allure-reporter  are installed( at same locations locally) .
 Mine was installed locally in node_modules
 - Before running test, start selenium server as usual(this will work for both standalone selenium server and selenium grid) This is required for webdriverio.
 - Download contents in a folder